jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 The process is the same as for the owlcms application

-1. Use the emergency instructions at the top of the page, but replace `owlcms` with `publicresults`
+1. Use the new instructions at the top of the page, but replace `owlcms` with `publicresults`

 2. You can check that the application is running by starting a new browser tab.
 In our example, we connect to `https://owlcms-test-publicresults.herokuapp.com`.
 Since we have not yet connected owlcms to feed publicresults, you will see this screen.
    ![032_viewApp1](img/PublicResults/032_viewApp1.png)